The Ice Bath Club

 Advertising

-Create your own scent with Maison 21G
+13. Create a signature scent with Maison 21G

 Create your own scent with Maison 21G’s Perfume Creation Workshop, where you can design a personalised fragrance that sets you apart from the rest.
 It’s your very own bespoke perfume, crafted from sustainable, natural ingredients.
 You’ll be guided by scent designers every step of the way, as you capture your own preferred scents in a bottle.
 For a romance-filled experience, join the Love Perfume Workshop where you’ll get to create three personalised perfumes with your loved one.